bradbell/xrst/test_rst/literal_cmd.rst

 In the case where there is no *start_after* or *end_before*, the entire display file is displayed.
-In the case of the ``{xrst_literal}`` syntax, the entire current input file is displayed.
+In the case of the ``{xrst_literal}`` syntax, the entire current page file is displayed.

 .. index:: start_after